Sarata

-Sarata (Ukrainian, Bulgarian, and Сарата; Sărata) is an urban-type settlement in Odesa Oblast (region) of south-western Ukraine.
+Sarata (Ukrainian, Bulgarian, and Сарата; Sărata) is a rural settlement in Bilhorod-Dnistrovskyi Raion, Odesa Oblast (region) of south-western Ukraine.
 It is a part of the Bessarabian historic district of Budjak.
+Sarata hosts the administration of Sarata settlement hromada, one of the hromadas of Ukraine.
 Population:

 History

 Ottoman Period

 The Sarata river valley and other adjacent Moldavian territories became Ottoman in 1484 following the conquest of Cetatea Albă (Turkish: Akkirman, Ukrainian: Bilhorod Dnistrovskyi) and Chilia by Sultan Bayezid II.
 The Sarata is mentioned frequently in Ottoman tax registers of the 16th century but no settlement of that name is known prior to 1597.
 The valley belonged to an area in the Budjak endowed by Sultan Selim I for the benefit of Mecca and Medina acquired by him in 1517.
 In 1610 the "qadi of Sarata" was involved in a conflict with Tatar noblemen (mirza) about the jurisdiction over the nomadic Tatar population living in the river valley.
 In the mid-17th century, Ottoman traveller Evliya Çelebi, called the village Sarı Ata.
 According to him it was inhabited by a majority of Tatars and he located the tomb of a Sufi mystic named Sarı Ata (Tatar/Turkish "Yellow Father") there.
 It is obvious that Evliya Çelebi derived Sarı Ata from Sarata by means of folk etymology as the hydronym actually goes back to Romanian "[apă] sărată" - "salty water".